Naples to Amalfi Coast - By Train, Bus, Ferry, and Taxi

 Considering that the Amalfi Coast is one of Italy’s most-visited areas, it can be surprising that getting there from Naples is actually not so simple.
 Getting around once you’re there is also a little bit complicated.

-On the Amalfi Coast, there is no singular means of transport and in most cases you’ll have to take a combination of train and bus, various buses, or ferry and bus as you move around.
+Know before coming that there is no singular means of transport here and in most cases you’ll have to take a combination of train and bus, various buses, or ferry and bus as you move around.

 Which options will make the most sense for you depends on where you’re staying, which towns you’re planning to visit, and whether you’re looking to make lots of sightseeing stops along the way or go directly between destinations.